-- ◆ User directory and filtering (these appliances must point to the policy source IP address).
+- User directory and filtering (these appliances must point to the policy source IP address).
 You might think of the user directory and filtering appliance as a secondary appliance, a lightweight version of the policy source machine.
 It runs:

 - Policy Server

 - User Service

 - Usage Monitor

 - Filtering Service

 - Control Service

-- Directory Agent

-- (optional) Network Agent module
+- Network Agent module

-- Websense Content Gateway module

 - Filtering only (these appliances must point to the policy source IP address).
 A filtering only appliance does not run Policy Server.
 It runs only:

 - Filtering Service

 - Control Service

-- (optional) Network Agent module
+- Network Agent module

-- Websense Content Gateway module